Yttrium039/FYT_finalcode/README.md

-# FYT8_Instructing Macrophages with Peptide-Bound Hydrogel Particles
+# FYT_Instructing Macrophages with Peptide-Bound Hydrogel Particles

-This respo contains code and database for FYT8 (HKUST_CBE_2023)

-Made by Octavius Jessica Yap
+This respo contains code and database for Final Year Thesis under title "Instructing Macrophages with Peptide-Bound Hydrogel Particles" by Octavius Jessica Yap (Supervised by Prof. Ying Chau)